geniish-protocol/docs/fundamentals/white-paper.md

 We established that there is a need for NFTs that contain exclusive content.
 Current solutions solve this in a centeralized way.
 With Oasis Parcel we can offer a better solution that is decentralized and very elegantly.
 Our protocol improves this further by developing dApps and quality of live tools around that idea.

-- developing a standard for NFTs with content stored on Parcel (private NFTs)
+- developing a standard for NFTs with content stored on Parcel (confidential NFTs)
 - developing a protocol using that standard
 - geniish dApp
-  - view, create, edit, and delete private NFTs
+  - view, create, edit, and delete confidential NFTs
-  - marketplace to sell and buy private NFTs
+  - marketplace to sell and buy confidential NFTs
   - offer custodial access to Parcel
-- creating bridges from Emerald to other chains to use private NFTs in other ecosystems
+- creating bridges from Emerald to other chains to use confidential NFTs in other ecosystems
 - publishing all tooling, knowledge and dApps used in that process

 ## Architectural specification